Sync APIĀ¶

 ... | ... | ... | ... |

 Ok so this is a vector database, so we need actual vectors.
-We'll use sentence transformers here to avoid having to deal with api keys and all that.
+We'll use sentence transformers here to avoid having to deal with API keys.

 from sentence_transformers import SentenceTransformer